 The mission of W. M. Keck Observatory is to advance the frontiers of astronomy and share our discoveries with the world.
 We feel that one of the best ways to give back to our local community is to help schools and other youth groups learn how Hawaii is opening the Universe to the world.

-A committed team of our employees specializes in leading group activities for kids to teach them about the world-calss science, technology and engineering that happens here every day in Waimea.
+A committed team of our employees specializes in leading group activities for kids to teach them about the world-class science, technology and engineering that happens here every day in Waimea.
 We invite teachers and adult leaders of similar organizations to contact us and arrange a visit.
 We offer several options which are suitable for different groups.
 All activities are free of charge; however, due to demand we may not be able to grant every request.

 W. M. Keck Observatory Headquarters Welcomes All

 With the successful launch of the W. M. Keck Observatory Guidestar Program, residents and visitors of the Island of Hawai’i are encouraged to visit the Observatory’s headquarters in Waimea.
 Our volunteers are available Monday through Friday from 10 a.m. to 2 p.m. to greet guests and educate them about Keck Observatory and the other Maunakea observatories.
 Visitors can view models and images of the twin 10-meter Keck Observatory telescopes as well as hear about our latest discoveries and outreach programs.
-We also sell merchandise, including shirts, hats and books about Keck Observatory.
+We also sell merchandise, including shirts and hats, about Keck Observatory.

 Our headquarters is located at 65-1120 Mamalahoa Hwy in the town of Waimea.
 We welcome your visit.